 If you had to name a few mobile apps that an average user has downloaded on their phone, what would it be?
 Chances are you would probably name Instagram, Facebook, TikTok, maybe Twitter?
 And you would be right, as data suggests that the above-mentioned apps were among the world’s most downloaded mobile apps in 2019.

 People around the world use these apps for different purposes.
-Someone has started a blog that attracted hundreds of followers, someone is using these platforms as a communication channel, and someone is obsessed with creating fun videos.
-But one thing that every user of these popular apps find themselves doing probably every single day is scrolling through the news feeds for the updates.
-This feature gets users hooked in no time and creates a habit that contributes to app’s virality and growth.
-So what exactly is a news feed (aka activity feed), what benefits does it have and how different apps are using it to increase their user engagement rates?
+Someone has started a blog that attracted hundreds of followers, someone is using these platforms as a communication channel, and someone is obsessed with creating fun cover videos.
+But one thing that every user of these popular apps finds themselves doing probably every single day is scrolling through the news feeds for updates.
+This feature gets users hooked in no time and creates a habit that contributes to the app’s virality and growth.
+So what exactly is a news feed (aka activity feed), what benefits does it have, and how different apps are using it to increase their user engagement rates?
 Let’s find out!

 What is an Activity Feed?